Long Branch Aerodrome

-Long Branch Aerodrome was an airfield located west of Toronto, Ontario and just east of Port Credit, now Mississauga, and was Canada's first aerodrome.
+Long Branch Aerodrome was an airfield located west of Toronto, Ontario and just east of Port Credit (today a neighbourhood in Mississauga), in the community of Lakeview and was Canada's first aerodrome.
 The airport was opened by the Curtiss Flying School, part of the Curtiss Aeroplane and Motor Company, as a pilot training school in 1915.
 In 1917 the airport was run by the Royal Flying Corps (RFC), and then closed in 1919.
-It is recognized by the existence of Aviation Road in the Lakeview, Mississauga community and a historical plaque.
+It is recognized by the existence of Aviation Road in Mississauga's Lakeview neighbourhood and a historical plaque.
+The aerodrome was named after the community of Long Branch, now a neighbourhood in Toronto.

 The aerodrome was one of several in the Toronto area, including three near Downsview.
 For many years it was the site of Ontario Power Generation's Lakeview Generating Station.
 As of 2009 it became a brownfield site awaiting redevelopment.